-completed in 2013, is an energy-efficient and environmentally sustainable building that provides labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other national laboratories.
+The Interdisciplinary Science Building (ISB), completed in 2013, is an energy-efficient and environmentally sustainable building that provides labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other National Laboratories.
 The ISB fosters energy research, focusing on the effective uses of renewable energy through improved conversion, transmission, and storage.
 The ISB has been awarded LEED Gold certification.

-Brookhaven Lab is establishing itself as a global

-The Interdisciplinary Building (ISB) was awarded a LEED gold rating by the U.S. Green Building Council in 2013 leader in tackling the challenges of Big Data, building on existing expertise, capabilities, and investments in computational science and data management, and enabling scientific discovery in large-scale experimental environments.
+BNL is establishing itself as a global leader in tackling the challenges of Big Data, building on existing expertise, capabilities, and investments in computational science and data management, and enabling scientific discovery in large-scale experimental environments.